Hecatoncheires: Possible origins

-Briareus and Aegean were perhaps originally separate entities.
+Briareus and Aegaeon were perhaps originally separate entities.
 Briareus/Aegaeon may have once been a many-armed sea monster, personifying the uncontrolled power of the sea itself.
-As noted above, Briareus/Aegaeon may have been an older god of the sea, replaced by Poseidon.
-He was perhaps a Greek reflection of Near-Eastern traditions in which the Sea challenged the storm-god, such as in the Ugaritic tradition of the battle between Yammu (Sea) and the storm-god Baal.
+Briareus/Aegaeon may have been an older god of the sea, replaced by Poseidon.
+He could have been a Greek reflection of Near-Eastern traditions in which the Sea challenged the storm-god, such as in the Ugaritic tradition of the battle between Yammu (Sea) and the storm-god Baal.

 Principal sources

 The Theogony

-According to the Theogony of Hesiod, Uranus (Sky) mated with Gaia (Earth) and produced eighteen children.
+According to the Theogony o.
+Hesiod, Uranus (Sky) mated with Gaia (Earth) and produced eighteen children.
 First came the twelve Titans, next the three one-eyed Cyclopes, and finally the three monstrous brothers Cottus, Briareus and Gyges.
 As the Theogony describes it:

 Then from Earth and Sky came forth three more sons, great and strong, unspeakable, Cottus and Briareus and Gyges, presumptuous children.
 A hundred arms sprang forth from their shoulders, unapproachable, and upon their massive limbs grew fifty heads out of each one’s shoulders; and the mighty strength in their great forms was immense.